Find out more about gender identity and sexuality...

 Everybody is made up of different interconnecting identities.
 Everything from your race, religion and class to the sports team you support and much more, fit together to make you you.

 Many people will question their gender or sexual identity at some point in their life.
 But what are they and what is the difference?
-Click the arrow to find out more.
+Scroll down to find out more.

 Gender identity is about how we personally experience our gender.
 When we’re born, a doctor will decide whether we are a boy or a girl based on the way our body looks- this is often called our biological sex.
 But sometimes the biological sex we are born with doesn’t match up with how we feel inside.
 Gender is about your own sense of self and who you feel you are inside.